Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Simulations

 The results of the numerical tests are presented in Figure \ref{fig:Box_Plot} with a set of box-plots.
 The figure clearly demonstrates AA(1), AA(2), and AA(3) computed solutions to TME faster than the standard fixed-point iteration for all experiments with AA(m) converging nearly ten-times faster in every test.
 The comparison for Data Model 2 was even more striking than for Data Model 1.
-In this inlier-outlier setting, the fixed-point method was completely outclassed by AA; therefore, this suggests the possibility Anderson acceleration can prove to be a great benefit in settings where the standard fixed-point approach exhibits slow linear convergence.
+In this inlier-outlier setting, the fixed-point method was completely outclassed by AA(m); therefore, this suggests AA(m) can prove to be a great benefit in settings where the standard fixed-point approach exhibits slow linear convergence.

 Besides investigating the computational advantage of AA(m), we further validated the strength of our theory in the non-linear setting.
-Figure~\ref{fig:extra_DM2} compares the r-linear convergence factor of AA(m) compared to the standard TME fixed-point iteration and displays the bound in \eqref{eq:ratio2} for the experiments displayed in Figure~\ref{fig:Box_Plot}.
-Figure~\ref{fig:Box_Plot} clearly demonstrated Anderson acceleration vastly decreased the compute time, and the right panel in Figure~\ref{fig:extra_DM2} gives some evidence as to why.
+Figure~\ref{fig:extra_DM2} compares the r-linear convergence factor of AA(m) to the standard TME fixed-point iteration and displays the bound in \eqref{eq:ratio2} for the experiments displayed in Figure~\ref{fig:Box_Plot}.
+Figure~\ref{fig:Box_Plot} clearly demonstrated AA vastly decreased the compute time, and the right panel in Figure~\ref{fig:extra_DM2} gives some evidence as to why.
 The r-linear convergence factors of AA(2) and AA(3) in the one hundred experiments were approximately 0.4 while the r-linear convergence factor of the standard TME fixed-point iteration was about one.
-As discussed in Section~\ref{sec:discussion}, we note the closeness of the estimate of the r-linear convergence factor to the fixed-point method's rate suggests our theory can further be refined to achieve a better bound.
+As discussed in Section~\ref{sec:discussion}, we note the closeness of the estimate of the r-linear convergence factor to the fixed-point method's { convergence factor} suggests our theory can further be refined to achieve a better bound.
 This might be achieved by investigating the improvement of AA(m) over more iterations than currently investigated in our analysis.